renovate-bot/khulnasoft-lab-_-vulx/docs/docs/supply-chain/sbom.md

 </details>

 ## Scanning
-Trivy can take SBOM documents as input for scanning.
+Vul can take SBOM documents as input for scanning.
 See [here](../target/sbom.md) for more details.

-Also, Trivy searches for SBOM files in container images.
+Also, Vul searches for SBOM files in container images.

 ```bash
 $ vul image bitnami/elasticsearch:8.7.1
 ```

 For example, [Bitnami images](https://github.com/bitnami/containers) contain SBOM files in `/opt/bitnami` directory.
-Trivy automatically detects the SBOM files and uses them for scanning.
+Vul automatically detects the SBOM files and uses them for scanning.
 It is enabled in the following targets.

 |     Target      | Enabled |